 The Behavioural Political Economy Group

 Members of our group work on a wide variety of projects broadly in the area of political economy and behaviour using experimental methods.
-Some of us have our formal home in the politics department, some in psychology and others in economics or computer science.
+Some of us have our formal home in the politics department, some in psychology and others in economics, computer science or statistics.
 We get together weekly to workshop projects, designs and to discuss research.
 And we host a visiting speaker series — when there isn't a global pandemic.